 Not at this time.
 However, Northridge Learning Center offers students a complete high school curriculum with many options.
+Please visit their website for more information: http://northridgelearningcenter.com/

+Accreditation

-Please visit their website for more information: http://northridgelearningcenter.com/ built a unique educational relationship that provides a benefit to students.
-Students enroll in Northridge Learning Center Dorius Academy's standards-based courses to earn course credit from an accredited distance learning school.
+Northridge Learning Center and the Anasazi Foundation have built a unique educational relationship that provides a benefit to students.
+Students enroll in Northridge Learning Center's standards-based courses to earn course credit from an accredited distance learning school.

-Northridge Learning Center Dorius

-Academy and the Anasazi Foundation have

 Courses are aligned to national and state academic standards to meet accreditation requirements.

-Northridge Learning Center provides the official transcript upon completion of the course work.
+Northridge Learning Center provides the official transcript upon completion of the coursework.

 Northridge Learning Center is accredited through Cognia.
+Cognia has recently merged with AdvaceED holding.
 Cognia is dedicated to advancing excellence in education worldwide.
-The North Central Association Commission on Accreditation and School Improvement (NCA CASI), Northwest Accreditation Commission (NWAC) and the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI) are accreditation divisions of Cognia.
-Northridge Learning Center Dorius Academy's curriculum meets the high-quality standards for sound educational programs of all the accreditation associations and commissions.
-This accreditation covers Northridge Learning Center Dorius Academy's educational courses in all six North American accrediting regions as well as internationally.
-Northridge Learning Center Dorius Academy and Anasazi Foundation educational relationship, based on high standards, ensures students that their course credit will be transferred successfully to their school of choice.
+The North Central Association Commission on Accreditation and School Improvement (NCA CASI), Northwest Accreditation Commission (NWAC), and the Southern Association of Colleges and Schools Council on

+Accreditation and School Improvement (SACS CASI) are accreditation divisions of Cognia.

+Northridge Learning Center's curriculum meets the high-quality standards for sound educational programs of all the accreditation associations and commissions.

+This accreditation covers Northridge Learning Center's educational courses in all six North American accrediting regions as well as internationally.

+Northridge Learning Center and Anasazi Foundation's educational relationship, based on high standards, provides the opportunity for students to work with their school counselor to best transfer these credits to their school of choice.

 Sincerely,

 Carley George

-Education Coordinator
+Education Director

+Carley@Anasazi.org